El-Loco-Pinguino/checkpoint_3/Readme.md

 # Checkpoint 3

-## Create a react app nnamed checkpoint-3
+## Create a react app named checkpoint-3

 ## Create components needed to display a list